2025 NFL Offensive Rookie of the Year

 The Favorites

-Should Dart keep the Giants competitive the rest of the season and continue to improve on a weekly basis, he’s the only one that will keep pace with Egbuka at the top of the odds board, and given that he plays the most important position in the sport for a team based in the New York Metro area, and you can easily see Dart eventually coming out on top of this race.
+If Dart can keep the Giants competitive the rest of the way and continue to improve week by week, he’s the only player likely to keep pace with Egbuka at the top of the odds board.
+And given that he plays the most important position in sports for a team based in the New York Metro area, it’s easy to see Dart eventually emerging on top in this race.

 In The Mix